 ➡️ Download our email migration checklist and share it with your customer.
 They should complete both the “Checklist: Email Migration” form (Checklist-Email-Migration.pdf) and the “Checklist: Domain Access Data” form (Checklist-Domain-Access-Data.pdf) to provide you with all the necessary data in a convenient manner.

 Some clients may become anxious when they are aware of any changes occurring with their emails.
 To alleviate their concerns, it’s important to proactively communicate with them before taking any actions.
 Trust us, this will reduce the likelihood of receiving frantic phone calls or emails.

 ➡️ Copy this email template and past it into a new email.
 Then fill in the necessary information and send it to your client.

 Congratulations, you’re already halfway there!
 Now let’s migrate those emails to where they belong 💪.

 To migrate your client’s emails to the new mail server, please follow these steps:

 - Download & open the MailJerry app or open the Webapp at https://webapp.mailjerry.com.
 Click on “New Migration”

-- For the first mailbox, enter the login credentials & mail server name of the existing mailbox in the fields under “Existing Address”.
+- For the first mailbox, select your account type (in most cases: IMAP) and enter the login credentials & mail server name (as required) of the existing mailbox in the fields under “Existing Address”.

 When do you need to use an alternative mail server name?